Poplar Head in Holmes County, Florida — The American South (South Atlantic)

 Laura's daughter, Rose Wilder Lane, later wrote a short fictionalized story about the time the family spent here in Florida, entitled "Innocence".
 It was originally published in the April 1922 issue of Harper's Monthly Magazine.
 In 1922, this story won the second O. Henry Prize for that year.
 Since, it has also been reprinted in several other publications.

 Erected by John A. Bass of Ingalls-Wilder-Lane Historic Alliance(Shreveport, Louisiana) and Holmes County Historical Society (Bonifay, Florida).

 Other nearby markers.
-At least 3 other markers are within 9 miles of this marker, measured as the crow flies.
-Keith Cabin (approx. 5.9 miles away); Emma Knox Kenan Library (approx. 6 miles away in Alabama); Alford’s Mill (approx. 8.6 miles away).
+At least 4 other markers are within 9 miles of this marker, measured as the crow flies.
+Keith Cabin (approx. 5.9 miles away); Geneva, Alabama (approx. 5.9 miles away in Alabama); Emma Knox Kenan Library (approx. 6 miles away in Alabama); Alford’s Mill (approx. 8.6 miles away).

 Regarding Home Site of Laura Ingalls Wilder.
 The Mount Ida Methodist and Congregational Church is still standing about 5 miles from the marker, and the graves of Peter, his wife, and one son, Alex, can be found behind the church.

 Related markers.
 Click here for a list of markers that are related to this marker.

 Also see . . .
 Official website of Little House on the Prairie.
 (Submitted on June 3, 2016, by Mark Hilton of Montgomery, Alabama.)